github/docs/content/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps.md

 Some examples of automations you could create with a {% data variables.product.prodname_github_app %}, where the app acts on a user's behalf, include:
 * A {% data variables.product.prodname_github_app %} that uses {% data variables.product.prodname_dotcom %} as an identity provider for your ecosystem.
-* A {% data variables.product.prodname_github_app %} that adds a service on top of {% data variables.product.prodname_dotcom_the_website %} that might be useful to a {% data variables.product.prodname_dotcom %} user.
+* A {% data variables.product.prodname_github_app %} that adds a service on top of {% data variables.product.github %} that might be useful to a {% data variables.product.prodname_dotcom %} user.
 You can share the app with other developers via {% data variables.product.prodname_marketplace %} or by making the app public.

 ### {% data variables.product.prodname_github_apps %} that act on their own behalf